We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to buy

-• A perfect specimen of the ultimate Yugioh monster
+• The ultimate Yugioh monster

 Reasons to avoid

-• Not Forbidden, but it is Limited in the current Yugioh banlist
+• Limited in the Yugioh banlist

-• Not a serious contender for tournament play
+• Not strong in tournament play

 The notorious Exodia is just as prized on the collector’s market as it is by duelists in the Yugioh anime.
 It’s the ultimate monster, created by combining five Exodia cards into a single, unmatched entity: the Forbidden One.
 It’s so powerful, in fact, that it grants its summoner immediate victory.
 No wonder that sniveling Weevil Underwood threw all of Yugi’s Exodia cards off the boat in the first season.